robusta-dev/robusta/docs/self-host/google-sso.rst

 To enable Google Authentication in the Robusta UI, you need to set up a Google OAuth application and add the application credentials to your self_host_values.yaml file.

-Creae the OAuth consent screen
+Create the OAuth consent screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Go to `OAuth consent screen <https://console.cloud.google.com/apis/credentials/consent>`_ .
 Make sure you are in the right project.